SPAIS staff supervisory interests

 Slavery, 'modern slavery', the afterlife of racial slavery; trafficking, smuggling, labour migration, debt and migration; childhood, especially children and migration, labour or sexuality; sex work; domestic work.

-Social and political theory; theories of power, coercion and authority; populism and illiberalism; liberalism and democracy; Michel Foucault and liberal thought; history and philosophy of the social and political sciences; the sociology of knowledge and the history of ideas
+Social and political theory; language, discourse and society; the epistemology of the social sciences; vitalism, the brain and neurobiology; Henri Bergson, William James and Gilles Deleuze; Michel Foucault; theories of power, coercion and authority; populism and illiberalism; expertise and the professions; the sociology of knowledge and the history of ideas

 Participatory and urban governance; social movement activism, political participation and mobilisation among young people and minority ethnic and religious groups; Muslim engagement in governance.

-Critical security studies, critical theory and international relations; technology and security; nuclear security; space security.
+Critical security studies; critical theories of technology and international relations; nuclear security; space security; planetary (in)security.

 European Union politics (including Europeanisation, European Union enlargement, and European Union and civil society participation); democracy, representation and civil society; interest politics and lobbying; lobbying regulation; democratisation in Central and Eastern Europe.

-Sociological reasoning; social theory; philosophy and methodology of the social sciences; ordinary language philosophy.
+Social theory; methodology, philosophy and history of the social sciences; Michel Foucault; Wittgenstein and ordinary language philosophy

 Indigenous knowledge, indigenous politics, global governance and global governmentalities, post-colonialism and de-colonialism, Latin America, NGOs.